My name is Bertie Bosrédon*

 A few quickfire questions:

-• Your Desert Island disc, if you had to choose one?
+- Your Desert Island disc, if you had to choose one?

 Beats For Your Feet by Hang Massive.
 I’m learning to play the handpan - making slow progress.
 I saw Hang Massive live at Union Chapel in September.
 They’re amazing.
-The history of the original instrument (Hang) is worth reading.
+The history of the original instrument (Hang) is worth reading. - PC or a Mac?

-Mac but looking into Linux for privacy and ethics
+Mac but looking into Linux for privacy and ethics - The most used app on your smartphone?

 Having spent half of my life working on screens, I’m being more mindful and spending less time online.
 So my favourite app is a Leuchtturm 1917 notebook and the ‘bullet journal’ method to organise my personal life alongside my work life and keep track of my goals.